euiyounghwang/python-elasticsearch/README.md

 I will use this project as a basic api for building and searching with Elasticsearch
 - Build Docker for creating an index with sample metrics and searching with Elasticsearch
 - Also run local environment with this project
-- Build Docker Instance when pytest
+- Build Docker Instance for testing with pytest

 Install Poerty
 ```